Edgeberry/Edgeberry-Device-Hub/alignment.md

 - Lint, typecheck, test per project.
 Alignment checks run at repo root and fail if sections here drift from code.
 - Versioning per project package; releases tagged at the repo root with affected packages noted in changelog.
-- Release packaging (MVP): on GitHub release publish, the workflow runs `scripts/build-all.sh` to produce per-service artifacts under `dist-artifacts/` named `fleethub-<service>-<version>.tar.gz`, and uploads them as release assets.
+- Release packaging (MVP): on GitHub release publish, the workflow runs `scripts/build-all.sh` to produce per-service artifacts under `dist-artifacts/` named `devicehub-<service>-<version>.tar.gz`, and uploads them as release assets.
 Consumers install them on target hosts using `sudo bash scripts/install.sh <artifact_dir>`.
  - Additionally, the Node-RED example under `examples/nodered/` is built and uploaded as a packaged tarball asset for easy install/testing.

 ### WebSocket Topics (Current)